 Your conservatory could be the answer.

-If your little cherubs have more toys than you can shake a stick at, and you are getting sick and tired of seeing dolls, plastic bits and felt tips adorning your living room carpet, then maybe it’s time to give your kids their own space.
+So your little cherubs have more toys than you can shake a stick at.
+Maybe you are getting sick and tired of seeing dolls, plastic bits, and crayons and markers adorning your living room carpet, then maybe it’s time to give your kids their own space.